 Mary Ann, born 25 October 1792, died 26 January 1827; married 17 February 1822 John Sherrod, the son of Lewis Bryan and Sarah _________, who was born 18 October 1790, died 12 April 1841.
 He married (2) 17 December 1829 Elizabeth Savage.
 Issue: 1.
 Loretta Ann, born 15 February 1823, died 11 October 1838; 2.
 Henry Lewis, born 11 December 1824; 3.
 John Mary, born 25 January 1827.
 John Sherrod Family Bible.

-James, who pre-deceased his father and presumably died unmarried.
+James, who pre-deceased his father and presumably died unmarried without issue.

-William E., died unmarried, and left a will dated 13 February 1827, recorded March Term 1827 in Martin County, North Carolina:
+William E., died unmarried without issue, and left a will dated 13 February 1827, recorded March Term 1827 in Martin County, North Carolina:

 In the name of God amen.
 I William E. Ballard of the County of Martin and State of North Carolina, being of sound an perfect mind and memory (blessed be God) to this the thirteenth day of February in the year of our Lord one thousand eight hundred and twenty-seven make and publish this my last will and testament in manner following, that is to say:

 First, I give and bequeath unto my sister Elizabeth Spruill one walnut desk, [illegible] and casters, also to her for husband James Spruill my razors and shaving apparatus and one trunk and one pair decanters also my family bible.

 Secondly I give and bequeath unto my sister Zilpha Spruill one pair of brass candlesticks, six silver tea spoons and an earthen pitcher.

 Thirdly I give and bequeath unto Sheppard R. Spruill, son of my sister Elizabeth Spruill, my shot gun and blowing horn.